 Interlinking with CSC is Bethel Chapel, which is being reimagined as a 15,000 sq ft live entertainment venue.
 The chosen operator for this building will be responsible for curating events and social activities.

 Further North on Cambridge Street, early expressions of interest are also being requested for 11,000 sq ft of space inside the Grade II* Listed Leah’s Yard – which houses a collection of former industrial workshops.
-Structural and roofing works are set to be carried out to bring the building back into a usable condition.

 While plans for Leah’s Yard are still at an embryonic stage, the Council has a real desire to see the workshops reimagined as creative ‘makers’ hubs, with a distinct Sheffield identity.